technomancy/bussard/spoilers/outline.md

 important to pursue, (right before you actually get it), it should be a bit of a twist.

-* Somehow you recruit Clay Dorath
-* He leads you on a trail that eventually gets you to finding the spacetime junction
+* Clay leads you on a trail that eventually gets you to finding the spacetime junction
 * Then he betrays you to get revenge on his former lab mates--boo!
  * Tries to pin the theft on them?
 * A ship comes in to intercept you; if they reach you and board your ship it's game-over
 * But you can use the spacetime junction to reset back to the point where you first find it
  * Maybe Nari installs the junction so it triggers automatically if you're in critical danger
  * Somehow you use this trick to avert capture?
+* Even so you're blacklisted from using portals to the Terran systems

 TODO: need a ton more detail here